Last modified: 15 September 2022

 Google Pay is subject to the Google Terms of Service ('Google ToS') and is a 'Service' as defined in the Google ToS.
 The following Google Pay Terms of Service are additional terms that apply to the use of Google Pay.
 Your use of Google Pay is subject to these Google Pay Terms of Service and the Google ToS (which together, for purposes of these Google Pay Terms of Service, we refer to as the 'Terms').
 The Google Payments Privacy Notice describes how Google handles your payments info.
+Please note that the Google Terms of Service applies to storing and using items such as loyalty cards, reward program cards, transit passes, boarding passes, and other non-payment items.

 If there is any conflict between the Google Pay Terms of Service and the Google ToS, the Google Pay Terms of Service shall prevail.
 If there is any conflict between the English-language version of the Terms and a version translated into another language, the English-language text shall prevail.